 (a) System of Records.
 To be subject to the provisions of this part, a "system of records" must:

-(1) Consist of "records" that are retrieved by the name of an individual or some other personal identifier: and
+(1) Consist of "records" (as defined in 310.4(r)) that are retrieved by the name of an individual or some other personal identifier; and

 (2) Be under the control of a DoD Component.